Is Veterans Day a national holiday?

 November 11 commemorates both a singular moment in history, the end of World War I, and the brave men and women who served the nation in the Armed Forces.

-The 11th November originally was set aside to commemorate Armistice Day in 1919, one year after the German forces surrendered bringing to a conclusion World War I. Eventually the day would be dedicated to Veterans, focusing on those who are still among us to show our gratitude for the sacrifice they and their families have made while they served in the US Armed Forces, while still showing respect for those who gave the ultimate sacrifice.
+11 November was originally was set aside to commemorate Armistice Day in 1919, one year after the German forces surrendered bringing to a conclusion World War I. Eventually the day would be dedicated to Veterans, focusing on those who are still among us to show our gratitude for the sacrifice they and their families have made while they served in the US Armed Forces, while still showing respect for those who gave the ultimate sacrifice.

 How is Veterans Day celebrated?